jkeohan/jkeohan.github.io/D3/demo/ga_project_notes.md

 Questions?

-1. what info does the object need to contain? cities, classes, number of classes per city
+1. what info does the object need to contain? cities, classes, number of classes per city var cities = [ { name: , location:[{lat: , lon: }], }]
 2. how to strucutre the object to contain all the info for classes\cities?

 Landing Page

-Circles will appear one at a time with an arrow originating from NY and then to each city as it became active as GA expanded
+The first circle to appear will be NY.
+It will enter as a meteor strike and then increase it's radius with a line being drawn out to it's city name.
+Then the rest of the circles will enter as either:
+  - meteors with short delays between enter
+  -lines originating from NY to other city location with circle being drawn once the line reaches destination.

 Courses Tab: